A7V: Villers-Bretonneux

+As Mitchell's tank withdrew from action, seven British Whippet tanks also engaged the German infantry.
+Three of these were knocked out in the battle, and it is unclear if any of them engaged the retreating German tanks but they did carry out an attack on two German battalions in the open to the rear causing them to break and flee.
+Mitchell's tank lost a track towards the end of the battle due to damage from an exploding mortar shell and was abandoned.
+The damaged A7V limped back to the German lines, but eventually broke down.
+It was later destroyed by a German demolition squad, to prevent its capture and reuse by the Allies.
+During the same day however, another tank-against-tank fight took place where an A7V engaged a group of Whippet tanks and destroyed one of them.

 A counterattack later re-established the Allied line, by which time three A7Vs were out of action in No Man's Land or behind German lines.
 Nixe was badly damaged, and a German team destroyed it with explosive charges during the night of the 24th.
 Elfriede had overturned; it was righted and recovered from No Man's Land three weeks later by French troops and British tanks, and handed over to the French for examination.
 Mephisto lay stuck in a crater behind German lines for almost three months.
 After the area was taken by Australian troops, in July, the tank was towed to the rear by British tanks and, eventually, transported to Australia.

 Other actions

 In May, A7Vs were used with limited success in an attack on the French near Soissons, during the Third Battle of the Aisne.

 On 15 July, at Reims (during the Second Battle of the Marne), the Germans put eight A7Vs and 20 captured Mk IVs against the French lines.
 Although 10 of the Mk IVs were lost in this action, no A7Vs were lost.

 The final use in World War I of A7Vs was in a small but successful action on 11 October 1918, near Iwuy.